McKenzie, Indians take 1st game of doubleheader vs. Twins - WHIZ News

+“That was pretty much the sole purpose of me going down there, to figure out my control and figure out how to attack the strike zone,” McKenzie said.
+“The past month a half, past two months, has just been a culmination of all the work that was put in.”

-McKenzie (5-6) had seven strikeouts, with three on Byron Buxton, with just three hits and one walk allowed to record his fifth straight outing of six innings or more and one run or less.
+McKenzie (5-6) had seven strikeouts, including Byron Buxton three times, with just three hits and one walk allowed to record his fifth straight outing of six innings or more and one run or less.
+The right-hander has retired 96 of the last 112 batters he’s faced.

+“When he needs to throw a strike, he’s been able to put multiple pitches that he has in the strike zone,” acting Indians manager DeMarlo Hale said.

 Manager Rocco Baldelli said Ryan had a bruise and that X-rays on the wrist revealed no break.
 Ryan gave up three hits and one walk with four strikeouts, throwing 50 of 67 pitches for strikes.